rhysstever/Eona/Settlements/Ithilmore.md

 ### Underhallow
 - Ithilmore's newest district
+- Beneath the tree, amongst its roots
+-
 - Large underdark population
 - Creation headed by [[Sontar Raloran]] to form a union between the [[Kandallo]] and the underdark people to the northwest